amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ## Putting it all together

-We can put all of the pieces together, using hurry.filesize, pymediainfo, a slew of for loops, multiple lists, os.walk, endswith statements, and a formatted print statement to result in a script that will comb through our directory, count up all of the relevant media files, and let us know: (1) the total number of files, (2) the average duration in human readable form, and (3) the average file size, in the SI system.
+We can put all of the pieces together, using `hurry.filesize`, `pymediainfo`, a slew of `for` loops, multiple lists, `os.walk`, `endswith` statements, and a formatted print statement to result in a script that will comb through our directory, count up all of the relevant media files, and let us know: (1) the total number of files, (2) the average duration in human readable form, and (3) the average file size, in the SI system.

 ~~~
 media_list = [ ]